pishen/sbt-lighter/README.md

   )
 ```

-## Use configurations to provide multiple setting combinations
+## Use SBT's config to provide multiple setting combinations

-If you have multiple environments (e.g. different subnet, different AWS region, ...etc) for your Spark project, you can use SBT's configurations to provide multiple setting combinations:
+If you have multiple environments (e.g. different subnet, different AWS region, ...etc) for your Spark project, you can use SBT's config to provide multiple setting combinations:

 ``` scala
 import sbtemrspark.EmrSparkPlugin